Make Housing More Affordable

-Bonnie Crombie Commits to Fixing Doug Ford’s Housing Disaster Through Sweeping Reforms
+Bonnie Crombie Commits to Fixing Doug Ford’s Housing Disaster With a Real Plan

-MISSISSAUGA, ON Today, Bonnie Crombie, Leader of the Ontario Liberal Party, announced More Homes You Can Afford, a plan to make buying or renting a home more affordable.
+Bonnie Crombie’s More Homes You Can Afford plan will make buying or renting a home more affordable.
 These measures will help young people buy their first home, seniors downsize, and drive economic prosperity; all while tackling Doug Ford’s housing disaster head-on by:

 1. Eliminating the provincial Land Transfer Tax for first-time homebuyers, seniors downsizing, and non-profit home builders—saving families and seniors on average $13,500 off the cost of a new home.